People's Literature: 50s

 The years during and following the revolution, despite being ones in which contemplation of literature and theory are typically overruled by practical and physical response, were a time of extreme significance for the magazine.
-Though other official periodicals would appear in later years, People’s Literature would act as the “battle front from where literary and arts policies were announced, literary campaigns were promoted”.
-For the party’s leadership, literature and literary criticism was of the utmost importance, the “barometer of class struggle” according to Zhou Yang.
-In Mao Tse-Tung's own words, “One of the most important methods of struggle in the world of literature and the arts is literary criticism” — People’s Literature would act as the vessel within which this struggle could take place, from which counter-revolutionary, rightist, and conservative literatures could be combated.
+Though other official periodicals would appear in later years, People's Literature would act as the “battle front from where literary and arts policies were announced, literary campaigns were promoted”.
+For the party's leadership, literature and literary criticism was of the utmost importance, the “barometer of class struggle” according to Zhou Yang.
+In Mao Tse-Tung's own words, “One of the most important methods of struggle in the world of literature and the arts is literary criticism” — People's Literature would act as the vessel within which this struggle could take place, from which counter-revolutionary, rightist, and conservative literatures could be combated.
 In 1952, the magazine compiled and republished a collection of Chinas’ most significant classical works, including Water Margins, Romance of the Three Kingdoms, Dream of the Red Chamber, Journey to the West, Unofficial History of the Literati, Notes on Strange Matters from Idleness Studio, The Story of the Western Chamber and the complete or selected works of various poets.

-However, the magazine did not exist solely as a tool of the state in the fifties, in fact, during the Hundred Flowers period it acted as a vanguard of independent and pluralist thought, with works such as The Newcomer In The Organisation Department by Wang Meng, published by People’s Literature in the September of 1956, criticising the distinction between an individual's ideals and reality in society, telling the story of an outsider who is unable to fit in a new environment.
-Despite this brief pluralism in the magazine’s publishing, the Anti-Rightist movement of the late fifties prompted a return to an ideological orientation of orthodox Maoism.
+However, the magazine did not exist solely as a tool of the state in the fifties, in fact, during the Hundred Flowers period it acted as a vanguard of independent and pluralist thought, with works such as The Newcomer In The Organisation Department by Wang Meng, published by People's Literature in September 1956, criticising the distinction between an individual's ideals and reality in society, telling the story of an outsider who is unable to fit in a new environment.
+Despite this brief pluralism in the magazine's publishing, the Anti-Rightist movement of the late fifties prompted a return to an ideological orientation of orthodox Maoism.

 60s

-Following this return to orthodoxy which coincides with the Anti-Rightist Campaign and eventually the Cultural Revolution of the sixties, People’s Literature became decreasingly significant in the wider Chinese literary community as the publication Liberation Army Literature & Arts, more closely tied to the party, took its place as the main literary outlet of the state.
-In 1965 Mao Dun (still then editor in chief of the magazine) was stood down from his other position as Minister of Culture for ideological issues, and in July, 1966, along with almost all other literary magazines in the country, People’s Literature ceased publication.
+Following this return to orthodoxy which coincides with the Anti-Rightist Campaign and eventually the Cultural Revolution of the sixties, People's Literature became decreasingly significant in the wider Chinese literary community as the publication Liberation Army Literature & Arts, more closely tied to the party, took its place as the main literary outlet of the state.
+In 1965 Mao Dun (still then editor in chief of the magazine) was stood down from his other position as Minister of Culture for ideological issues, and in July, 1966, along with almost all other literary magazines in the country, People's Literature ceased publication.